jabbawookiees/guard-typescript/README.md

                                     # default: the path given with the :input option

 :noop => true                       # No operation: do not write an output file.
+                                    # Warning: Actually compiles the file and deletes the result.
                                     # default: false

 :shallow => true                    # Do not create nested output directories.